themousepotato/project-ideas/README.md

 ### Mental model for large software systems
 Reading and understanding a codebase is a difficult task and it might take months for that.
 Write a software to output an UML graph which is a mental model to understand and conceptualize large software systems.
 First versions try to output a static UML graph, but it can be made dynamic later.
 Requirements: Object Oriented and Modular programming concepts.

+## Social media

+### Wrapper social media app
+Would be great to have a wrapper app that shows posts in all the platforms you're in which could skip muted words, sponsored posts, repetitive posts, recommendations, etc. and shows just the ones you follow.
+Further, if it could have a plugin store like vscode does where developers can write plugins which can be integrated to the app.

 > Contributing
 > ------------
 > If you feel like adding your ideas to the list, go ahead and send a PR.